 User Reviews for Sublocade to treat Opiate Dependence

-Sublocade has an average rating of 8.7 out of 10 from a total of 85 ratings for the treatment of Opiate Dependence.
-86% of reviewers reported a positive effect, while 6% reported a negative effect.
+Sublocade has an average rating of 8.5 out of 10 from a total of 114 reviews for the treatment of Opiate Dependence.
+82% of reviewers reported a positive experience, while 10% reported a negative experience.

 "This medication Sublocade saved my life!!!
 14 years I lost to heroin addiction!
 I had tried suboxone, methadone, rehabs, drug courts I tried it all with short success!
 I used sublocade for an entire year on a grant knowing there was no way I could ever afford it.
 But I am living proof there is a new and successful way to get your life back.
 I not only feel the best I've felt since I tried heroin I also have my 4 year old child back.
 I will forever thank the maker of this miracle medication and I hope someone out there considering the chance to take this....to do it and not for one month like an entire year!
 My first 2 injections were 300 mg the next 10 months my injection was 100 mg!
 The grant is now finished and I have been without any opiate blocker for 6 days and feel the same as with the treatment!
 I have not had one craving one thought one withdrawal so far!
 I wish anyone out there good luck on there journey to recovery !"